Scholars Showcase

 • One paragraph explaining how your business will solve a problem in the marketplace (maximum of 100 words).

-Email your proposal to Dr. Blair at james.blair@eku.edu or Dr. Huq at tahsin.huq@eku.edu.
+Email your proposal to Dr. Huq at tahsin.huq@eku.edu or Paige Fender at paige.fender@eku.edu.
 They will confirm with you receipt of your submission if you are selected for the Final Round.

 Submissions selected to the Final Round will have a 3-minute presentation with a panel of judges followed by approximately 10-minutes of Q&A with the judges.
-The event will occur on Monday, April 14, 2025 from 6:00 PM – 8:00 PM in the Faculty Center for Teaching & Learning, Crabbe Library 318.
+The date, time, and location for this event will be announced in the spring.
 The presentation will be open to the public, and we encourage you to view the presentations and cheer on the presenters.

 Three Minute Thesis -3MT@EKU